robmab/RallyWorld/wp-content/plugins/autoptimize/readme.txt

 = What does the plugin do to help speed up my site? =

-It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts (optionally) to the footer.
-It also minifies the HTML code itself, making your page really lightweight.
+It minifies all scripts and styles and configures your webserver to compresses them with good expires headers.
+JavaScript be default will be made non-render-blocking and CSS can be too by adding critical CSS.
+You can configure it to combine (aggregate) CSS & JS-files, in which case styles are moved to the page head, and scripts to the footer.
+It also minifies the HTML code and can also optimize images and Google Fonts, making your page really lightweight.

 = But I'm on HTTP/2, so I don't need Autoptimize? =

-HTTP/2 is a great step forward for sure, reducing the impact of multiple requests from the same server significantly by using the same connection to perform several concurrent requests.
+HTTP/2 is a great step forward for sure, reducing the impact of multiple requests from the same server significantly by using the same connection to perform several concurrent requests and for that reason on new installations Autoptimize will not aggregate CSS and JS files any more.
 That being said, [concatenation of CSS/ JS can still make a lot of sense](http://engineering.khanacademy.org/posts/js-packaging-http2.htm), as described in [this css-tricks.com article](https://css-tricks.com/http2-real-world-performance-test-analysis/) and this [blogpost from one of the Ebay engineers](http://calendar.perfplanet.com/2015/packaging-for-performance/).
 The conclusion; configure, test, reconfigure, retest, tweak and look what works best in your context.
 Maybe it's just HTTP/2, maybe it's HTTP/2 + aggregation and minification, maybe it's HTTP/2 + minification (which AO can do as well, simply untick the "aggregate JS-files" and/ or "aggregate CSS-files" options).
+And Autoptimize can do a lot more then "just" optimizing your JS & CSS off course ;-)

 = Will this work with my blog? =

 Although Autoptimize comes without any warranties, it will in general work flawlessly if you configure it correctly.
 See "Troubleshooting" below for info on how to configure in case of problems.
+If you want you can [test Autoptimize on a new free dummy site, courtesy of tastewp.com](https://demo.tastewp.com/autoptimize).

-= Why is jquery.js not optimized =
+= Why is jquery.min.js not optimized when aggregating JavaScript? =

-Starting from AO 2.1 WordPress core's jquery.js is not optimized for the simple reason a lot of popular plugins inject inline JS that is not aggregated either (due to possible cache size issues with unique code in inline JS) which relies on jquery being available, so excluding jquery.js ensures that most sites will work out of the box.
+Starting from AO 2.1 WordPress core's jquery.min.js is not optimized for the simple reason a lot of popular plugins inject inline JS that is not aggregated either (due to possible cache size issues with unique code in inline JS) which relies on jquery being available, so excluding jquery.min.js ensures that most sites will work out of the box.
 If you want optimize jquery as well, you can remove it from the JS optimization exclusion-list (you might have to enable "also aggregate inline JS" as well or switch to "force JS in head").

 = Why is Autoptimized JS render blocking? =

-If not "forced in head", Autoptimized JS is not render blocking as it has the "defer" flag added.
-It is however possible another plugin removes the "defer"-flag.
-Speed Booster Pack was reported doing this, but [the behavior has not been confirmed yet](https://wordpress.org/support/topic/speed-booster-pack-autoptimized-js-defer-flag/).
+This happens when aggregating JavaSCript and ticking the "force in head" option or when not aggregating and not deferring.
+Consider changing settings.

 = Why is the autoptimized CSS still called out as render blocking? =